Updated September 13, 2023

 Mold, mildew, pest infestation, and low energy efficiency are common issues that neglecting your attic can lead to.

-Cleaning out your attic roughly once per year is a preventative measure that should be on every homeowner or tenant's checklist.
+Cleaning out your attic at least once a year is a preventative measure that should be on every homeowner or tenant's checklist.

 Find out the best ways to maintain your attic in order to avoid these future problems and save money in the long run.